oci-landing-zones/terraform-oci-modules-governance/tags/README.md

 ## <a name="functioning">Module Functioning</a>

 The module uses a single variable (*tags_configuration*) for configuring an arbitrary number of tag namespaces, their defined tags and any tag defaults to apply on target compartments.
 It contains a set of attributes starting with the prefix *default_* and a *namespaces* attribute that defines any number of tag namespaces and tags.
 The *default_* attribute values are applied to all namespaces and tags, unless overridden at the namespace/tag level.
 The *namespaces* attribute is a map of objects.
 Each object (tag namespace) is defined as a key/value pair.
 The key must be unique and not be changed once defined.
 See the [examples](./examples/) folder for sample declarations.
+Additionally, the module supports the easy creation of CIS recommended tags for identifying resource creators and the time when resources are created through the *cislz_namespace_name* attribute.

 The *default_* attributes are the following: